-You aren’t the first to ask.
-Rear-end collisions are, by far, the most common type of car accident in California.
-They happen at speeds high and low, and everywhere from freeways to parking lots.
-Even in “minor” crashes, it’s possible for both parties to walk away with significant damages.
+A Rear-end car accident is the most common type of vehicle accident in California.
+They happen at different speeds and everywhere from freeways to parking lots.
+Even in “minor” rear-end collisions, it’s possible for both parties to walk away with serious injuries and significant damages.

-So who pays for your injuries if you’re the rear-ender?
+So who pays for your injuries if you’re the driver in the rear?
 Let’s look at the rules in California.

-Generally speaking, the rear driver is the party with the most control over whether a rear-end accident happens.
-He or she is in the best position to avoid or avert collision.
-That’s why the tailing driver is the liable party in the majority of rear-end accidents.
+Generally speaking, the rear driver is the party with the most control over whether a rear-end crash happens.
+They are in the best position to avoid or avert a collision.
+That’s why the tailing driver is the at-fault driver in many rear-end collisions.

 There are exceptions, however.
 In other words, fault isn’t automatic.
 Hypothetical scenarios in which the driver who gets rear-ended might be at fault include:

 - The driver’s brake lights are broken or burned out.

 - The driver suddenly begins to drive in reverse.